rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 $ git push
 ```

 2. Rerun the `dev-todolist-fe-build` job.
-It should have failed and not run any other builds.
+It should have failed and not run any other jobs.
 ![jenkins-with-failing-build](../images/exercise3/jenkins-with-failing-build.png)

 2. You can examine the test results on the jobs home page.
 Drill down into the tests to see which failed and other useful stats
 ![fe-test-fails](../images/exercise3/fe-test-fails.png)

 2. Undo the changes you made to the `ListOfTodos.spec.js` file, commit your code and rerun the build.
 This should trigger a full `build --> bake --> deploy` of `todolist-fe`.

+#### Part 1b - BE Unit tests
+> In this exercise we will execute our test for the backend locally.
+Once verified we will add them to Jenkins and add a mongodb to Jenkins for running tests there.

 2. We're now going to do the same for the api.
 However, in order to run our API tests in CI; we need there to be a MongoDB available for testing.
 In our `enablement-ci-cd` repo; checkout the mongo branch as shown below to bring in the template and params.
 The mongodb template we're using is the same as the one for our `todolist-fe` created in previous lab.
 ```bash